A response to Time Magazine Article, “ADHD Does Not Exist” by Richard Saul, MD

 For instance, Rebecca (not her real name) struggled every day in school from not being able to concentrate.
 A decade of psychotherapy did nothing for this.
 Finally when she became the mother of two young children, she was overwhelmed with the stress caused by forgetting and losing things she and her children needed.

 At her first visit with me, we discussed her current symptoms, and I also asked her in detail about other common symptoms of ADHD.
 We reviewed her childhood experiences including her school history, and I took a thorough medical history as well.
 I spoke with her primary care physician to make sure her laboratory studies were up to date and that there were no current medical problems.
-And after all this was done and I was convinced she had ADHD, we sat together and discussed treatment options.
+After all of this was done and I was convinced she had ADHD, we sat together and discussed treatment options.

 Just knowing that there was an explanation for why she had such a hard time getting organized (you mean I’m not just lazy?) helped her immensely.
 She chose to try a stimulant medication (they’re the most effective for most ADHD patients), and it took a few tries before we found the right one (Vyvanse) for her.